ajaykumarkk/virustotal_apiclient/README.md

           python runnerV2.py

-  4.The output will be shown in the csv file(uncomment in the code) and also in the stdout
+  4. The output will be shown in the csv file(uncomment in the code) and also in the stdout

   ## For multiprocess

+   1. Run using command

             python runnerV3.py